myavartanoo/3DIAS_PyTorch/README.md

 # 3DIAS_Pytorch
-This repository contains the official code to reproduce the results from the paper
+This repository contains the official code to reproduce the results from the paper:

 **3DIAS: 3D Shape Reconstruction with Implicit Algebraic Surfaces (ICCV 2021)**